FrankasProjects/cloud-native-reliability-deployment/Deployment/Reliability/Autoscaling/Karpenter/readme.md

 # Karpenter Module for Amazon EKS
 This part of the repository contains the implementation of the Kubernetes Node Autoscaler Karpenter.
-Karpenter serves as an alternative to the Cluster Autoscaler (link) and scales up nodes according demands.
+Karpenter serves as an alternative to the [Cluster Autoscaler](https://github.com/frankakn/reliability-deployment/tree/main/Deployment/Reliability/Autoscaling/ClusterAutoscaler) and scales up nodes according demands.
 In contrast to the Cluster Autoscaler, new nodes are provisioned independently of the existing node groups and can vary in size based on the requirements of the workload.

 ## Prerequisites